- Table of Contents

 Privacy & Logs

 VyprVPN establishes its privacy credentials with its origin story.
 In 1994, a husband-and-wife team founded VyprVPN’s parent company Golden Frog out of anger at the NSA’s warrantless spying on AT&T users.
-Given that I spent most of 1994 wetting myself and learning how to roll over, I find these credentials highly impressive.
+Given that I spent most of 1994 learning how to roll over, I find these credentials highly impressive.

 Most VPNs have some form of no-logging policy at this point, but VyprVPN consistently goes one step beyond.
 Here are a few of the extra touches that demonstrate its commitment to privacy: